andrewrk/groovebasin/README.md

 When Groove Basin starts it will look for `config.js` in the current directory.
 If not found it creates one for you with default values.

-Use this to set your music library location, permissions, and other settings.
+Use this to set your music library location and other settings.

+It is recommended that you generate a self-signed certificate and use that instead of using the public one bundled with this source code.

 ## Screenshots